marko-janic/Latent-Diffusion-Model/README.md

 # Dataset
- The dataset we used can be downloaded from the following github repo: https://github.com/swing-research/conditional-trumpets Make sure to renam the dataset path variable in main.py
+ The dataset we used can be downloaded from the following github repo: https://github.com/swing-research/conditional-trumpets Make sure to rename the dataset path variable in main.py

 # Autoencoder
  The autoencoder used for this experiment can be found in the following github repo: https://github.com/CompVis/latent-diffusion#model-zoo